-Tags: ceramics, documentation, glass, internship
+Tags: ceramics, documentation, glass, internship, student

 I have recently started a 9-month internship at the Fitzwilliam Museum as part of my MSc in Conservation for Archaeology and Museums at University College London.
 Working with both the Applied Arts and Antiquities teams I will contribute to the preservation needs of the departments’ collections.
 Having spent just under 2 months in this placement, I have already learned a great deal, not only about objects and materials but also about general museum practice.
 My placement supervisor, Antiquities conservator Jennifer Marchant, identified a number of projects for me to work on.
 They are varied and I get to participate in a range of activities within the Museum, including preventive and remedial conservation, collections care and management, and material analysis using specialized techniques.
 This work plan is not set in stone and can be modified if necessary, giving me the opportunity to sign up for new projects that may arise down the line.

 My first few weeks were mostly spent in becoming acquainted with the collections and members of staff, as well as helping out wherever an extra pair of hands was needed.
 Conservation work during this time centred on cleaning glass objects for an exhibition in 2019 and assessing the condition of wooden furniture.
 This was my first direct experience with glass and I was pleased to discover a new interest in it.
 The objects served as a fitting introduction to the material as they were in excellent condition.
 To my surprise some of the items were over 200 years old but I never would have suspected this as they had been cared for so well.
 The experience of working with furniture was enlightening in terms of the signs of damage that appeared and the relationship between their location and the function of the items during their lifetimes.
 Photographs were required for the reports and this proved a challenging but edifying exercise since the space lacked proper lighting and I had to rely on natural light.